netgroup/kubernetes-playground/README.md

     through Vagrant.
 This is useful when you've issues connecting with `vagrant ssh`.

+### Development notes

+In this section, we list findings and notes that we found useful during development.

+#### Network configuration

+- Debian Bullseye (server and cloud images) uses ifup and ifdown to manage network interfaces.
+- ifup and ifdown rely on `/etc/network/interfaces` (and related) configuration file.
+- Systemd invokes ifup and ifdown via the `networking.service` unit.
+- ifup and ifdown don't interact with interfaces that are missing the `auto <INTERFACE_NAME>` directive in `/etc/network/interfaces`.

 ## Contributing

 Contributions to this project are welcome!
 See the instructions in